South India: Clothing

-South Indian women traditionally wear a sari, a garment that consists of a drape varying from 5 yd to 9 yd in length and 2 ft to 4 ft in breadth that is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff, as according to Indian philosophy, the navel is considered as the source of life and creativity.
+South Indian women traditionally wear a sari, a garment that consists of a drape varying from 15-27 ft in length and 2-4 ft in breadth, and is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff, as the navel is considered as the source of life and creativity in Indian philosophy.
 Ancient Tamil poetry such as the Silappadhikaram, describes women in exquisite drapery or sari.
 Madisar is a typical style worn by Brahmin women from Tamil Nadu.
 Women wear colourful silk sarees on special occasions such as marriages.
-Kanchipuram silk sari is a type of silk sari made in the Kanchipuram region in Tamil Nadu and these saris are worn as bridal and special occasion saris by most women in South India.
+Kanchipuram silk sari is a type of silk sari made in the Kanchipuram region in Tamil Nadu, worn by brides during marriages and as dresses for special occasions by most women in South India.
 It has been recognized as a Geographical indication by the Government of India in 2005–2006.
-Kovai Cora Cotton is a type of cotton saree made in the Coimbatore.
+Kovai Cora Cotton is a type of cotton sari made in the Coimbatore.

-The men wear a dhoti, a 4.5 m long, white rectangular piece of non-stitched cloth often bordered in brightly coloured stripes.
+The men wear a dhoti, a 4.5 m long, white rectangular piece of non-stitched cloth often with brightly coloured stripes at the border.
 It is usually wrapped around the waist and the legs and knotted at the waist.
 A colourful lungi with typical batik patterns is the most common form of male attire in the countryside.

 People in urban areas generally wear tailored clothing, and western dress is popular.
 Western-style school uniforms are worn by both boys and girls in schools, even in rural areas.
-Calico, a plain-woven textile made from unbleached, and often not fully processed, cotton, was originated at Calicut (Kozhikode), from which the name of the textile came, in South India, now Kerala, during the 11th century, where the cloth was known as Chaliyan.
+Calico, a plain-woven textile made from unbleached and often not fully processed cotton, originated at Kozhikode in the 11th century CE, and was known as Chaliyan.
 The raw fabric was dyed and printed in bright hues, and calico prints later became popular in the Europe.